FredericBinon/Tim-Berners-Lee-Responsive/README.md

 ## Objectives

 - Realise a page about Tim Berner Lee.
 It has to look like the request.
+(Fonts and Html content are imposed)
 - Understand Html and Css fundamentals
 - Present my page and my code